dsblank/object-ql/README.md

-# pythonish-ql
+# python-ql

-A Pythonish Query Language, for the [Gramps Project](https://gramps-project.org/) and other objects.
+A Python Query Language, for the [Gramps Project](https://gramps-project.org/) and other objects.

 This project is designed to be a drop-in replacement for https://github.com/DavidMStraub/gramps-ql